StorageB/custom-command-toggle/README.md

 ### Appearance

-Enter the text and icon information to use for the quick toggle button.
+Enter the name and icon information to use for the quick toggle button.

 ![Screenshot-appearance](screenshots/Screenshot-appearance.png)